 …and that’s just the beginning of what your marketing plan should cover.

 There’s no doubt, this is a huge undertaking.
-However, the time and effort you put into it now will save you tonnes of both in the future.
-Your marketing will be pre-planned to run smoothly and you’ll be hitting the right people, where they live, at the times when they need your business the most.
+However, the time and effort you put into it now will save you tones of both in the future.
+Your marketing will be pre-planned to run smoothly and you’ll be hitting the right people.
+Where they live, at the times when they need your business the most.

 You’ve got to get into the academy to truly appreciate what you’ve been missing.
 Join today!